spoonapps/docs/getting_started/about/f-spoonide.md

-### IDE and Command Line
+### Spoon Studio and Command Line

-The IDE, previously known as **Spoon Studio**, allows developers and systems administrators to build Spoon images through a friendly graphical user interface.
-The IDE is most commonly used for it's "snapshot" method of containerization.
-Read more about IDE [here](/docs/reference#ide).
+Spoon Studio, allows developers and systems administrators to build Spoon images through a friendly graphical user interface.
+Spoon Studio is most commonly used for it's "snapshot" method of containerization.
+Read more about Spoon Studio [here](/docs/reference#ide).

 The command-line interface is a command line tool for creating containers and building images in real-time.
 The command-line interface also provides a suite of tools for managing containers and images.